 As cows or merry participants garbed as such, symbolize the passage to heavenly realms, laughter and satire fill the air, infusing solace and encouraging the freedom to address societal issues with humor’s healing touch.

-Teej of 2080 lies on date Ashoj 1 i.e. September 18, 2023.
+Teej of 2080 lies on the date Ashoj 1 i.e. September 18, 2023.
 It is a dynamic Hindu festival that holds immense cultural significance in India and Nepal, mainly cherished by women.
 It presents a vibrant amalgamation of colors, customs, and sentiments.

 The festival’s charm lies in how women enthusiastically participate, donning splendid traditional clothing and embellishing their hands with intricate henna designs, symbolizing beauty and prosperity.